 The total costs for Ontario local electricity distribution companies are evaluated by the Pacific Economics Group LLC ("PEG") on behalf of the OEB to produce a single efficiency ranking.
-The ranking is based on a total cost approach taking into account the amounts spent on capital and infrastructure reinvestments and the amounts spent on operations, maintenance and administration.
+The ranking is based on a total cost approach taking into account the amounts spent on capital and infrastructure reinvestments and the amounts spent on operations, maintenance, and administration.
 The electricity distributors are divided into five groups based on the magnitude of the difference between their respective individual actual and predicted costs.

-In 2017, Festival was placed in Group 4.
-A Group 4 distributor is defined as having actual costs in excess of 10% to 25% above predicted costs.
-The group 4 rating was anticipated by Festival as a result of a number of years of sustained higher investment to improve the infrastructure within the smaller towns purchased by Festival.
+In 2019, Festival improved on its ranking from 2018 and was placed in Group 3.
+A Group 3 distributor is defined as having actual costs within 10% of predicted costs.
+The Group 3 rating was an anticipated objective of Festival, as following a number of years of sustained higher investment to improve the infrastructure within the smaller towns purchased by Festival, efficiencies were realized resulting in a decrease in the total cost per customer.